Quantum Entanglement Index in String Theory: Introduction

 Heuristically, $S_{\mathrm{vN}}$ can be viewed as the entropy of the thermal bath as seen by the Rindler observer in uniform acceleration.
 In a local quantum field theory, the von Neumann entropy is UV-divergent.

 In supersymmetric quantum field theory, one may wish to generalize these notions to define a `quantum entanglement index' as an analog of the Witten index \cite{Witten:1982df}:

-where $F_R$ is the fermion number in the right Rindler wedge and $J_R$ is an $R$-charge which is half-integral for fermions and integral for bosons.
+where $F_R$ is the fermion number in the right Rindler wedge\footnote{We can define the entanglement index for a Rindler wedge because the Rindler modular Hamiltonian is relatively simple.
+Generalization to more generic spacetime regions may be more involved because modular Hamiltonians in general are more complicated.} and $J_R$ is an $R$-charge which is half-integral for fermions and integral for bosons.
 In a supersymmetric theory, energy eigenstates with nonzero energy are paired up, leading to a `Bose-Fermi' cancellation, except for the ground state.
 Hence the indexed partition function is independent of $\b$ and is given by

 where $d_{\rm B}$ and $d_{\rm F}$ are numbers of bosonic and fermionic ground states respectively.
-In this note, we will be interested in the situation where there is a unique bosonic ground state, hence $d_{\rm B}=1$ and $d_{\rm F}=0$, but one could consider other generalizations\footnote{It is well-understood \cite{Sen:2008vm, Dabholkar:2010rm} that ground states associated with the horizon of supersymmetric black holes are all bosonic and, correspondingly, $d_{ind}$ is positive and large.
-We will consider here the horizon of a generic BTZ black hole, not necessarily supersymmetric.}.
+In this note, we will be interested in the situation where there is a unique bosonic ground state, hence $d_{\rm B}=1$ and $d_{\rm F}=0$, but one could consider other generalizations.\footnote{It is well-understood \cite{Sen:2008vm, Dabholkar:2010rm} that ground states associated with the $AdS_2$ horizon of supersymmetric black holes are all bosonic and, correspondingly, $d_{ind}$ is positive and large.
+We will consider here the horizon of a generic BTZ black hole, not necessarily supersymmetric.}

 All formulae above then generalize easily by replacing $\hat Z$ by $\hat Z_{\mathrm{ind}}$.
 In particular, the `indexed' von Neumann entropy\footnote{With a suitable choice of $\ket{\phi}$ this may be related to the `pseudo entropy' defined in \cite{Nakata:2020luh}.} is then given by